This website uses cookies. By using this website you agree to our Privacy Policy.

 As it’s a booming industry that seems to show a great return on investment, it’s no wonder that marketers plan to increase their spending on influencers by 2023.
 Surely this will make it even more tempting for content creators to get in on the action.

 Luckily, you don’t need to have millions of followers to become an influencer.
 Micro-influencers can often have just as big an impact as those with larger followings due to their highly engaged and loyal communities.
-Influencer marketing statistics show the market share of micro-influencers grew from 89% in 2020 to 91% in 2021.
+Influencer marketing statistics show that micro-influencers comprise 47.3% of all influencers.

 As a business, working with an influencer can speed up your results by generating lots of traction.
 Here are some influencer marketing statistics to consider before diving in:

 Now, let’s talk actual money.
-Data shows that businesses are making $5.20 for every $1 spent on influencer marketing, on average.
-The top 13% of businesses are seeing revenue of $20 or more per every $1 spent.
+Data shows that businesses are making $6.50 for every $1 spent on influencer marketing, on average.
+And, 3% pull in $20 or more.
+For the majority of businesses, influencer marketing proves effective, with only the lowest 18% failing to produce any revenue.

 Seeing a return on your investment (ROI) is crucial for any marketing strategy.
 Here’s some data around the ROI others have seen on their influencer campaigns to show how effective it can be: